wikhud/PDF-TOOL/README.md

-# PDF-TOOL
+# PDF-Tool

-This is created to work with PDF files.
-I made it with some help of OpenAI ChatGPT.
+This code is created to work with PDF files.
+I made it with some help of ChatGPT by OpenAI.
 Using it, you can concatenate (merge) separate files or split one into more.
 Files preview is availible.

-Example usage output:
+Example usage:

 ![Zrzut ekranu 2023-08-17 174955](https://github.com/wikhud/PDF-Tool/assets/99511332/37bfa957-9eb5-434e-af7d-2e139c4f200b)